Joseph P. Kennedy II: Tenure

-In 1988 Kennedy traveled to Northern Ireland.
-During his stay the Democratic Unionist Party called him a "Republican parrot".
-He also had a well publicized encounter with a British soldier who suggested that Kennedy return home.
-In 1991 Kennedy boycotted a speech to the U.S. Congress by the United Kingdom's Queen Elizabeth II "in protest to the British occupation in Northern Ireland."
+In 1988, Kennedy traveled to Northern Ireland.
+During his stay, the Democratic Unionist Party called him a "republican parrot".
+He also had a well-publicized encounter with a British soldier who suggested that Kennedy return home.
+In 1991, Kennedy boycotted a speech to the U.S. Congress by the United Kingdom's Queen Elizabeth II "in protest to the British occupation in Northern Ireland".

-In March 1998, following a year of family troubles that included the skiing death of his brother Michael LeMoyne Kennedy, he announced that he planned to retire from the U.S. House, citing "a new recognition of our own vulnerabilities and the vagaries of life."
-An editorial in The Boston Globe observed that "Kennedy has remained steadfast in his political life to issues and constituencies no poll would have led him to: the poor, the homeless, disadvantaged children, and others swamped in the current tide of prosperity."
-He served in the U.S. House for six terms, until January 1999.
-In his final speech on the U.S. House floor, Kennedy delivered "an impassioned plea for unity and forgiveness" in the midst of Congressional debate regarding the proposed articles of impeachment of President Bill Clinton.
+In March 1998, after a year of family troubles that included the skiing death of his brother Michael LeMoyne Kennedy, he announced that he planned to retire from the House, citing "a new recognition of our own vulnerabilities and the vagaries of life".
+The Boston Globe wrote in an editorial, "Kennedy has remained steadfast in his political life to issues and constituencies no poll would have led him to: the poor, the homeless, disadvantaged children, and others swamped in the current tide of prosperity."
+He served six House terms, until January 1999.
+In his final speech on the U.S. House floor, Kennedy delivered "an impassioned plea for unity and forgiveness" amid Congressional debate about articles of impeachment of President Bill Clinton.

 Committee assignments

-Throughout his career in the U.S. House, Kennedy served on the House Banking Committee, where he played an active role in the federal saving-and-loan bailout, credit-reporting reform, the overhaul of the Glass–Steagall Act of 1933 and financial modernization.
+Throughout his House career, Kennedy served on the House Banking Committee, where he played an active role in the federal saving-and-loan bailout, credit-reporting reform, the overhaul of the Glass–Steagall Act of 1933, and financial modernization.
 Kennedy also served on the House Veterans' Affairs Committee, passing legislation to strengthen the veterans' health-care system, to investigate the causes of Gulf War syndrome, and to provide medical treatment for veterans of the Persian Gulf War.